ufukusubutun/Reordering_Switch/docs/exp_run.md

 Starting the experiment means, first the `iperf` servers will be set up at the sink nodes and then the flow generators would be started at the traffic generating nodes.

-runs for exp time
-you will first be notified that flowgens are being set up. and then when all flow generators are running at each node you will also get a notification when the flow generators that were the first to be started at a given node terminated
+TODO - complete the rest of this section runs for exp time you will first be notified that flowgens are being set up. and then when all flow generators are running at each node you will also get a notification when the flow generators that were the first to be started at a given node terminated